 What is Liposuction?

 Liposuction in Chicago is designed to remove localized or regional deposits of fat that are resistant to diet and exercise.
 It is not a weight loss procedure, nor is it used to treat obesity.
 A liposuction surgery is specifically used for body contouring.
-Dr. Epstein performs liposuction surgery to patients all over Chicago and the surrounding areas of Evanston and Buffalo Grove, IL.
+Dr. Michael Epstein performs liposuction surgery to patients all over Chicago and the surrounding areas of Evanston and Buffalo Grove, IL.
 Patients choose Dr. Epstein for his vast experience and the personable approach he has with his patients.

 Frequently Asked Questions About Liposuction